AmpelAstro/Ampel-contrib-sample/README.md

 ## AMPEL in a nutshell

-AMPEL is a framework for analyzing and reacting to streamed information, with a focus on astronomical transients.
-Fulfilling the above design goals requires a flexible framework built using a set of general concepts.
-These will be introduced in this section, accompanied by examples based on optical data from ZTF.

 The core object in AMPEL is a *transient*, a single object identified by a creation date and typically a region of origin in the sky.
 Each transient is linked to a set of *datapoints* that represent individual measurements.
 Datapoints can be added, updated, marked as bad, or replaced, but never removed.
 Each datapoint can be associated with tags indicating e.g. any masking or proprietary restrictions.
 Transients and datapoints are connected by *states*, where a state references a *compound* of datapoints.
 A state represents a view of a transient available at some time and for some observer.
 For an optical photometric survey, a compound can be directly interpreted as a set of flux measurements or a lightcurve.